mmacneil/fullstack-jobs/README.md

 ## Setup

+To build and run the solution:

 1. Clone or create a template from this repository.

 2. Use migrations to create the database.

-   From the command line use the dotnet tooling to apply the migrations from each project's `Infrastructure` folder.
+   From the command line use the dotnet CLI to apply the migrations from each project's `Infrastructure` folder.
    1. <code>FullStackJobs.AuthServer.Infrastructure> dotnet ef database update --context PersistedGrantDbContext</code>
    2. <code>FullStackJobs.AuthServer.Infrastructure> dotnet ef database update --context AppIdentityDbContext</code>

+3. Build and run the `FullStackJobs.AuthServer` project using your favorite IDE in VS2019, VS Code or VS for Mac or CLI via `dotnet run`.
+Ensure it is running at *https://localhost:8787*.

 ![alt text](https://raw.githubusercontent.com/mmacneil/fullstack-jobs/master/docs/img/angular-aspnet-core-job-application-flow.gif "Build an Authenticated GraphQL App with Angular, ASP.NET Core and IdentityServer")